ArgonDesign/alogic/doc/compilation.md

   alogic -o rtl -y src foo

-This will read in all required entities to compile the design hierercy below the top level `foo`, searching for souce files in directory `src`, and producing the compiled output in the output directory `rtl`.
+This will read in all required entities to compile the design hierarchy below the top level `foo`, searching for source files in directory `src`, and producing the compiled output in the output directory `rtl`.

 See `alogic --help` for more command line options.